aaronstarky/startup/notes.md

 - 2009 Ryan Dahl creates Node.js to deploy JS outside the browser
 - 2013, JSON is standardized and
 - 2012, TypeScript is created

+## AWS Servers
+Use this command to ssh into your server `ssh -i [path to key file] ubuntu@[ip address]`.
+The elastic ip address for the server is 44.207.233.9.

+Elastic IP addresses can be assigned using AWS to make sure that the server's IP address stays persistent throughout stops and starts of the server.

+YOu are charged different rates for using different technologies.
+The larger the instance, the more power, but also the more money you will spend.